Rodney Roloff, Senior Mortgage Advisor specializing in SBA 504 LOAN loans for California Written by Rodney Roloff

 4 min read

-Own Your Business Building for sba 504 loan borrowers in CA.
+Commercial Real Estate Financing for sba 504 loan borrowers in CA.

-SBA 504 loans in California
+SBA 504 Loans in California

 Looking at another rent check heading to your landlord?
 You’re not alone.
 California small business owners write massive rent checks every month while building zero equity in the properties that house their operations.
 Consider bank statement loans for business owner.